 You might have noticed, but there were some big tax law changes in 2018.
-While the focus in the news was mainly on how much the rich were going to pay and how much the rest of us regular folk were going to save, there were some big changes to business deductions that may affect lots of small business owners.
+Sure, the focus on the news was mainly on how much the rich were going to pay and how much the rest of us regular folk were going to save.
+But, there were some big changes to business deductions that may affect lots of small business owners.

-While there are many helpful tax deductions for small businesses (read here for the list), there is one deduction in particular that is new in 2018 and may be very helpful to small business owners.
-As with any new tax law, the IRS is still figuring out the specifics, so it’s not a bad idea to consult with an accountant to confirm you qualify.
-But for those who are able to take advantage of this deduction, it could mean a big win on your tax return this year.
+While there are many helpful tax deductions for small businesses, there is one, in particular, that is new in 2018.
+This certain tax deduction may be very helpful to small business owners.
+As with any new tax law, the IRS is still figuring out the specifics.
+That said, it’s not a bad idea to consult with an accountant to confirm you qualify.
+For those who are able to take advantage of it, this could mean a big win on your tax return this year.

 Introduction of the 20% Qualified Business Income Deduction

-Beginning in 2018, owners of pass-through entities (sole proprietorships, S corporations and partnerships) will get a nice tax boost.
-Taxpayers that qualify will get to take a 20% deduction on qualified business income, assuming they are eligible and don’t meet the criteria for this deduction to be otherwise limited.
+Beginning in 2018, owners of pass-through entities (sole proprietorships, S corporations, and partnerships) will get a nice tax boost.
+Taxpayers that qualify will get to take a 20% deduction on qualified business income.
+That is assuming they are eligible and don’t meet the criteria for this deduction to be otherwise limited.

 The intent of this change is to specifically help out small business owners.
 While there were some pretty significant tax cuts for large businesses in the new tax laws, Congress didn’t want to leave small businesses out.
-Since most small businesses are not C corporations but are instead pass-through entities, this tax cut is made especially for you.
+Most small businesses are not C corporations but are instead pass-through entities.
+They made this tax cut especially for you.

-As a reminder, pass-through entities (sole proprietorships, LLCs, partnerships and S corporations) don’t pay taxes themselves.
-Instead, their business profit or loss “rolls up” to the individual owner(s) and those individuals reflect these profits or losses on their own returns.
+As a reminder, pass-through entities (sole proprietorships, LLCs, partnerships, and S corporations) don’t pay taxes themselves.
+Instead, their business profit or loss “rolls up” to the individual owner(s).
+Those individuals reflect these profits or losses on their own returns.

-So, if your business is one of the pass-through entity types, you may be able to get this deduction on your return.
+If your business is one of the pass-through entity types, you may get this deduction on your return.

 What businesses count?

-All trades or businesses qualify EXCEPT 1) the trade or business of performing services as an employee (basically, you’re an employee, not an owner, of an otherwise qualified business) and 2) a specified service trade or business (see below).
+All trades or businesses qualify.
+That is, EXCEPT for 1) the trade or business of performing services as an employee (basically, you’re an employee, not an owner, of an otherwise qualified business).
+And, 2) a specified service trade or business (see below).

 A specified service trade or business (SSTB) is really focused on businesses whose value is based on the services and skills of the employees or owners.
-For example, this likely means businesses in the fields of health, law, accounting, actuarial science, performing arts, consulting, athletics, financial services, brokerage services, investing and investment management, and trading or dealing in securities, partnership interests or commodities.
+For example, this likely means businesses in the fields of health, law, accounting, actuarial science, performing arts, consulting, and athletics.
+It also includes financial and brokerage services, investing and investment management, and trading or dealing in securities, partnership interests, or commodities.
 Click here for more info.

 But don’t give up yet if you’re running a SSTB.
 This exclusion to the deduction only applies if you have income above $157,500 for single taxpayers and $315,000 for married taxpayers filing jointly.
-And even if your income is above those levels, the deduction phases out and doesn’t completely go away until you get to $207,500 for single taxpayers and $415,000 for married taxpayers filing jointly.
+And even if your income is above those levels, the deduction phases out.
+It doesn’t completely go away until you get to $207,500 for single taxpayers and $415,000 for married taxpayers filing jointly.

 Also, the IRS has recently issued regulations that allow for another exception to the SSTB exclusion.
 If your business has gross receipts (meaning sales before expenses) of $25 million or less for the tax year, it will NOT be treated as a SSTB if less than 10% of the gross receipts are attributable to the performance of services.
 So if you sell courses and do some consulting, you’ll want to pay attention to this exception.

-There’s one part of the SSTB exclusion that concerns a lot of people and that’s the part that says that any business “where the principal asset of such trade or business is the reputation or skill of one or more of its owners or employees.”
+There’s one part of the SSTB exclusion that concerns a lot of people.
+And it’s the part that says that any business “where the principal asset of such trade or business is the reputation or skill of one or more of its owners or employees”.
 Fortunately, the IRS has released guidance on this and they’ve narrowed this exclusion.
 Essentially, you’re still considered a SSTB if the following are true:

 - Your business received fees, compensation or other income for endorsing products or services (heads up influencers!)